-Mohammad is a Research Officer at the National
+Mohammad is Senior Research Officer at the National

 Research Council Canada (NRC).
 He received his Ph.D. in Computer